CppMicroServices/CppMicroServices/core/doc/doxygen/MicroServices_Resources.md

 If you are not using CMake, you can run the resource compiler from the terminal.

+Example usage of resource compiler:
+1. To create a zip file with resources
+    <code>usResourceCompiler --bundle-name mybundle --out-file Example.zip --res-file manifest.json </code>
+2. To include a resource file into a bundle
+    <code>usResourceCompiler --bundle-name mybundle --append-binary mybundle.so --res-file manifest.json</code>
+3. To include the contents of zip file into a bundle
+    <code>usResourceCompiler --append-binary mybundle.so --merge-zip-file archivetomerge.zip</code>

 run <code>usResourceCompiler --help</code> for full list of options and usage

 Accessing Resources at Runtime